2006695/CS220AU-DP-2022/index.md

 Digital identities: [The sum of all](https://ieeexplore.ieee.org/abstract/document/1337889) the digitally available information about us.
 Including information such as, name, date of birth, address, email address and online habits.

-Existential threat: In this context I have used Nick Bostrom's [definition](https://onlinelibrary.wiley.com/doi/epdf/10.1111/1758-5899.12002)‘An existential risk is one that threatens the premature extinction of Earth-originating intelligent life or the premature and drastic destruction of its potential desirable future development.’
+Existential threat: In this context I have used Nick Bostrom's [definition](https://onlinelibrary.wiley.com/doi/epdf/10.1111/1758-5899.12002) ‘An existential risk is one that threatens the premature extinction of Earth-originating intelligent life or the premature and drastic destruction of its potential desirable future development.’
 In this instance we will be looking at how manipulation of online data can be used to ‘tame’ human beings and how this is a drastic destruction of humanities potential.

 ## 03-The Growth of Digital Identities